 Children often seem resistant to habits that are in their best interest.
 However, we have a number of ways to help your kids learn to brush and floss regularly, as well as to enjoy the process.
-Our experienced dentists, Dr. William Chan, Dr. Denise Goodman, and Dr. Nick Lavoie recommend children begin brushing and flossing on their own at the age of 6.
+Our experienced pediatric dentists, Dr. William Chan, Dr. Denise Goodman, and Dr. Nick Lavoie, recommend children begin brushing and flossing on their own at the age of 6.
 Between the ages of 2 and 6, you should do the brushing for them, taking the time to explain what you’re doing, advising them on the correct techniques, and engaging them in the process.
 This is an excellent opportunity to bond with your little one and to make routine oral hygiene a fun, loving experience.
 Three times daily the teeth should be brushed: once after breakfast, once after lunch, and again after dinner before bedtime.
 Flossing should occur once a day.

 Brush and Floss Your Teeth with Your Children